Do Gophers Carry Rabies? | More Information on Gophers and Rabies

-Do gophers have rabies?
-Gophers are not your usual mice or rats that infest your house.
-Gophers are rodents that are known for their extensive tunneling.
+Gophers are not your usual mice or rats that infest your house, they are rodents known for their extensive tunneling.

 Do Gophers Carry Rabies?